Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Background and related work

 \textbf{Robust unlearning.} Machine unlearning seeks to remove undesired knowledge or abilities from a pre-trained neural network \citep{7163042, li2024wmdp}.
 Typical unlearning methods are brittle in the sense that the unlearned abilities of the model can be recovered by fine-tuning on a tiny number of data points \citep{10.1145/3600211.3604690, sheshadri2024targeted, lynch2024methodsevaluaterobustunlearning, Liu2024RethinkingMU, shi2024detecting, Patil2023CanSI, lo2024large, Lermen2023LoRAFE}. \citet{lee2024mechanistic, łucki2024adversarialperspectivemachineunlearning} suggest that undesired concepts are more easily ``bypassed'' than thoroughly removed from model weights.
-In this paper, we pre-train models with gradient routing such that we can perform \emph{robust} unlearning, which cannot be easily undone by retraining.
-Tampering Attack Resistance (TAR) \citep{tamirisa2024tamperresistantsafeguardsopenweightllms} also targets robust unlearning in LLMs.
-While their method does improve robustness to retraining, it degrades general model performance as a side effect.
-However, we present gradient routing as a training technique rather than a post-hoc modification, so the two methods aren't directly comparable.
+In this paper, we pre-train models with gradient routing.
+Consequently, localized capabilities can be robustly removed via ablation.
+Tampering Attack Resistance (TAR) \citep{tamirisa2024tamperresistantsafeguardsopenweightllms} also targets robust unlearning in LLMs, but does so via fine-tuning.